Terms and Punctuation

-University of Illinois at Chicago: Not University of Illinois-Chicago.
+University of Illinois Chicago: Not University of Illinois-Chicago.
 Use the full name rather than the acronym on first reference.
-Do not put t in parentheses after first mention of the full name.
+Do not put it in parentheses after first mention of the full name.
 The acronym will be understood, and is acceptable to use, in subsequent references.

 University of Illinois Board of Trustees: Capitalize all principal words.
 In subsequent references, use the board (lowercase).

 University of Illinois Foundation: Spell out the full name on first reference.
 It is acceptable to use the foundation (lowercase) in subsequent references.
 Find the foundation online at www.uif.uillinois.edu.
 The corresponding department at UIC is the Office of Vice Chancellor for Advancement.

 University of Illinois Hospital & Health Sciences System: Use the full name in first or formal references with the parenthetical (UI Health) following the full name.
 Subsequent references can be abbreviated by using UI Health.
 Do not use University of Illinois Medical Center, UIMCC, UIC Hospital or UIHHSS.